fredlcore/BSB-LAN/HOWTO.md

   `IPAddress ip(192,168,178,88);`
 - Ethernet port
   `EthernetServer server(80);`
-- Pin assigment of the BSB adapter
+- Adapter configuration
-  `BSB bus(68,69);`
+  RX-Pin, TX-Pin, own bus address (defaults to 0x06), destination bus address (defaults to 0x00) `BSB bus(68,69);`
-- Bus protocol (default is 0 for BSB, change here to 1 for LPB or use URL command /P0 and /P1 to switch accordingly.
+- Bus protocol (default is 0 for BSB), change here to 1 for LPB or use URL command /P0 and /P1 to switch accordingly.
   `uint8_t bus_type = bus.setBusType(0);`
 - Activate the usage of the passkey functionality (see below)
   `#define PASSKEY  "1234"`